Caring for traditional Japanese products お手入れ法

 Bamboo products are light, durable and naturally very hygienic.
 Our bamboo products are handmade products, so please do not use in a dishwasher/ microwave/ oven and do not soak in water for too long to avoid any deterioration.

-Wooden Products are warm and have a lovely touch to them.
-Our wooden products are handmade, so please do not use in a dishwasher/ microwave/ oven and do not soak in water for too long to avoid any deterioration.
+Wooden Products are handcrafted and intended for serving food; storing foods for protracted periods of time may cause discolouration of the wood.
+Please do not use in a dishwasher/ microwave/ oven and do not soak in water for too long to avoid any deterioration.
 If the wood looks a little dry, apply a small amount of Walnut oil (or Flax seed oil) with a clean soft cloth or kitchen paper to the surface.
 Leave to dry in an airy room (not in direct sunlight).
 Please discard oil soaked materials safely.

 Lacquerware products are durable beauties; layers of traditional varnishing skills turned into these products beautifully create the durability at the same time.
 However, there are some rules to best handle your lacquerware.
 They are varnished products, so do not leave in direct sunlight.
 Do not use for boiling hot water or in the oven/ microwave/ fridge/ freezer/ dishwasher.
 Wash gently with a soft sponge and washing up liquid and dry with soft tea towels.
 We tend to think lacquerware is not for everyday use, but actually they are very practical beauties for everyday life with traditional wisdoms.